Ray Price (rugby): Playing career

-Post rugby
+Post football

 On 12 December 2006, Price revealed he was suffering from bowel cancer.
 He appeared on The Footy Show on 16 June 2007 and declared that he had beaten the aforesaid cancer.
 Price married into the Kellett family.
 Ray Price is retired and lives in Northern NSW with his wife Sandy.
 He is a regular on the local golf courses and is still actively involved in charity work for organisations, including Men of League.

+The annual Ray Price Invitational Charity Golf Day is a fundraiser for Melanoma Institute Australia, which Ray and wife Sandy are ambassadors.